krempin/fend-project-memory-game/README.md

 ## Reset Button

 The reset button resets the game board, the timer, and the star rating.

+The game board should be resetted by using *shuffle(typeOfCards);* again and removing all .open, .show und .match classes.

 ## When the game ends, a "congatulations" window will pop up